-How can I be anonymous on the Internet?
+How to be anonymous on the Internet

-This document has been created for users who are concerned about others monitoring their Internet browsing or wish to remain anonymous while they browse the web.
+This document has been created for users who are concerned about others monitoring their Internet browsing or want to remain anonymous while they browse the web.
 Keep in mind that there are different degrees of anonymity and even following these steps do not guarantee 100% anonymity.
 If you're attempting to conceal your identity to do something illegal or inappropriate while on the Internet, this document is not for you.

 Below is a list of different methods to help protect your identity while on the Internet.

 For most users following some basic rules can help with your anonymity on the Internet.